Equip Your Marketing Team to Manage Increased Cyber Risk

 If you work for a corporation that guards the “secret sauce” and charges a bit more for newly released products, IP theft can damage revenue predictions.

-3. Marketing Must React to Mitigate Revenue Loss
+3. Marketing Must Act to Mitigate Revenue Loss

 Marketing typically “reacts” in situations like these.
 Whether it is to hire News and respond to a breaking news story that casts your organization in an unflattering light or whether its to help drive more leads for your organization to mitigate revenue losses from IP theft or something else, marketing ends up wasting valuable cycles on unplanned marketing activities instead of planned and revenue-driving activities.

 Marketers typically monitor social and digital channels they manage neither un-indexed, deep, and dark web nor those social channels posing as your corporate brand.
 This means they are aware of activities and sentiments happening “on their turf” but not necessarily elsewhere.

 The marketing budget is generally allocated toward communication and revenue generating activities.
 It’s logical for a marketer to monitor the channels they pay or allocate resources to put in play.
 It’s less natural, at least today, for a marketer to have the budget for risk management tools that facilitate digital risk monitoring for digital risk protection.

 4. Marketing & Security Need to Talk and Collaborate

 Companies need to start bringing marketing together with cyber security and have a digital risk protection conversation.
 It’s a shift in corporate governance with an ability to generally improve risk management conversations within your corporation.
 The shift won’t be easy.
 It will require re-imagining roles and responsibilities and rethink budget allocations.